 Solar Power FAQ

-Net Metering is a program that allows customers to interconnect approved Renewable Generation Systems (RGS) to the electric grid and provide electricity to their residence or facility, thus avoiding purchasing that energy from their electric utility company.
-Members who have an interconnection agreement with PRECO will continue to pay the cooperative for any energy delivered to them.
-PRECO will pay the member for any excess energy we receive according to the applicable rate schedule.
+Customer-owned renewable generation is a program that allows customers to interconnect approved Renewable Generation Systems (RGS) to the electric grid and provide electricity to their residence or facility, thus avoiding purchasing that energy from their electric utility company.
+Members who have an interconnection agreement with PRECO will continue to pay the cooperative for any energy delivered instantaneously to them.
+PRECO will pay the member for any excess energy we receive instantaneously according to the applicable rate schedule.

-Once your system is approved and installed, a PRECO representative will go to your location to perform a visual inspection and install a specialized meter in the place of our existing utility meter.
-This will help us track the production of your system as it relates to our grid and credit you effectively for how much excess energy your system produces every month.
+Once your system is approved and installed, a PRECO representative will perform a visual inspection at your location and install a specialized meter in place of our existing utility meter.
+This will help us track the production of your system as it relates to our grid and credit you effectively for how much excess energy your system produces at any instant on the PRECO distribution system every month.
 Your current meter may not have this capability and could result in higher monthly bills.

 Interconnection with PRECO’s electric distribution grid is a simple 1-2-3 process: